Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Introduction

-We approach this question from the perspective of architecture.
-To clarify, the generation \textbf{architecture} refers to network components and how they are interconnected.
-A network \textbf{component} is a functional block composed of multiple neural layers, such as a VAE decoder, DiT transformer, or tokenizer.
-In contrast, most existing deepfake detection approaches focus on the generation \textbf{model}, defined as a specific set of trained weights (e.g., a pretrained network and its fine-tuned variant are considered different models).
-Current approaches typically generate training samples from specific generation models and design sophisticated features—such as CLIP embeddings \cite{authorC2PCLIP2025}, frequency-domain cues \cite{authorAIDE2025}, multi-scale representations \cite{authorCoDE2024}, reverse-engineered traces \cite{authorDIRE2023}, or gradient-based signals \cite{authorLGrad2023}—to distinguish synthetic images from real ones.
-However, as new generators continue to emerge, the generalizability of existing detection approaches becomes a critical concern.
-When the distribution of testing data shifts significantly, these approaches often require regenerating of synthetic images from new models in order to retrain the detectors.
-The challenge is further amplified when users fine-tune models on custom data and keep them private.
+We approach this question from the perspective of generation architecture.
+To clarify, the \textbf{architecture} refers to the structural design of a network, including its functional components and their interconnections.
+A network \textbf{component} is a functional module composed of multiple neural layers, such as a VAE decoder, DiT transformer, or tokenizer.
+In contrast, the generation \textbf{model} denotes a specific instantiation of trained weights (e.g., a pretrained network and its fine-tuned variant are considered different models).
+Most existing deepfake detection methods operate at the model level.
+They typically generate training samples from particular generation models and design sophisticated features—such as CLIP embeddings\cite{authorC2PCLIP2025}, frequency-domain cues \cite{authorAIDE2025}, multi-scale representations \cite{authorCoDE2024}, reverse-engineered traces \cite{authorDIRE2023}, or gradient-based signals \cite{authorLGrad2023}—to distinguish synthetic images from real ones.
+However, as new generators continue to emerge, the generalizability of these methods becomes a critical concern.
+When the distribution of testing data shifts significantly, these approaches often require regenerating of synthetic images from new generation models to retrain the detectors.
+This challenge is further amplified when users fine-tune generation models on custom data and keep the resulting models private.

-Since real images are readily available from public datasets for image-related tasks (e.g., ImageNet, MS-COCO), we propose to “contaminate” real images with generation traces using only the generator’s final component, and subsequently train a detector to differentiate them from the original real images.
+Since real images are readily available from public datasets for image-related tasks (e.g., ImageNet \cite{deng2009imagenet}, MS-COCO \cite{lin2014microsoft}), we propose to “contaminate” real images with generation traces using only the generator’s final component, and subsequently train a detector to differentiate them from the original real images.
 Operating samples through a single component is substantially faster than executing the entire generation pipeline, particularly in diffusion models that require iterative multi-step inference.
 Moreover, this strategy does not necessitate the generator to be open-sourced; gray-box access to its final component suffices for implementation.